WWE News: Jinder Mahal Addresses WWE Rumors After Title Loss To AJ Styles

 According to PWInsider, the decision for AJ Styles to finally pin and defeat Jinder Mahal happened last week.
 It was Vince McMahon who made the call to put the title on Styles heading into the Survivor Series pay-per-view.

-Jinder Mahal called out Brock Lesnar recently for a champion vs. champion match at the co-branded Monday Night Raw vs. SmackDown Live pay-per-view and Lesnar accepted the challenge.
+Jinder Mahal called out Brock Lesnar recently for a champion vs. champion match at the co-branded Monday Night Raw vs. SmackDown Live pay-per-view, and Lesnar accepted the challenge.
 While fans might enjoy seeing Lesnar throw around Mahal, the idea of AJ Styles fighting Brock Lesnar is exciting.

 Bleacher Report called it a dream match, with the most dominant wrestler in the WWE today taking on the most exciting wrestler.
-They called it a David vs. Goliath battle and that should be what happens at Survivor Series with Styles possibly bringing out the best pure wrestling match concerning Brock Lesnar in a long time.
+They called it a David vs. Goliath battle and that should be what happens at Survivor Series, with Styles possibly bringing out the best pure wrestling match concerning Brock Lesnar in a long time.

 Bleacher Report compared it to the 2013 SummerSlam match between Brock Lesnar and CM Punk.